-TUNL provides a lecture series for undergraduate students that covers a wide range of topics.
+The program provides a lecture series for undergraduate students that covers a wide range of topics.
 Subjects include an introduction to nuclear physics concepts, historical reviews of physics, and the relationship between physics and everything else (for example, medicine, art, society).

-In addition, various social activies on and off the TUNL site allow for comfortable interaction between undergraduate students, graduate students, postdoctoral research staff, and faculty.
-The TUNL Informal Lunch Talks (TILT) gatherings every other week involve pizza and a presentation by either a grad student or postdoc.
+In addition, various social activies on and off the research site allow for comfortable interaction between undergraduate students, graduate students, postdoctoral research staff, and faculty.
+The TUNL Informal Lunch Talks (TILT) gatherings every week involve pizza and a presentation by either a grad student or postdoc.
 Attended by only students and postdocs, the TILT meetings are a great atmosphere for discussions both of physics and anything else.

 We are interested in bringing together a diverse group of undergraduates and encourage students from a variety of backgrounds to apply to our program.

 Please direct any questions or inquiries to the TUNL REU Program Coordinator at firstname.lastname@example.org .
 This research opportunity is supported by the U.S. National Science Foundation (Grant No. NSF-PHY-08-51813).